jeehay-park/TIL/scriptingLanguage.md

 Perl, Python, Ruby, JavaScript, and PHP are examples of popular scripting languages.
 In the context of your previous question about MHA (Master High Availability), MHA is implemented using Perl, which means that the tools and scripts provided by MHA are written in the Perl scripting language.

 In the case of MHA, Perl scripts are used to automate tasks related to MySQL replication management, monitoring, and failover.
-The use of Perl in MHA allows for flexibility and ease of scripting, making it well-suited for system administrators who may need to customize or extend the functionality of the high availability solution.
+The use of Perl in MHA allows for flexibility and ease of scripting, making it well-suited for system administrators who may need to customize or extend the functionality of the high availability solution.VK